Goodernews/CS-389-Systems/HW 9/README.md

 The files for this problem are:

+- [x] `centralized.cc` `centralized.hh`
+	* Contains code for the centralized barrier.
+	* Passes compilation but spins endlessly.
 - [ ] `dissemination.cc` `dissemination.hh`
 	* Contains code for this
-- [ ] `centralized.cc` `centralized.hh`
-	* Contains code for...
 - [ ] `mcs.cc` `mcs.hh`
 	* Contains code for the MCS barrier...
 - [ ] `barrier_testing.cc` `barrier_testing.hh`
-	* This file takes the previous three files and links them so...
+	* This file takes the previous three files and links them and runs unit tests.
 - [ ] `barrier_performance.cc` `barrier_performance`
 	* These files test the performance of barriers

 ### Implementation

-The implementation is mostly outlined above...
+The implementation is mostly outlined above.
+Code is in C and is compiled using `gcc 9.4.0`.

+Each barrier has a specific header file that includes the necessary header files in addition to two functions: Barrier intializer (`Centralized`, `Dissemination`)

+Threads are made using `pthread.h`.

 ### Correctness Testing